The Ethereum Merge (ETH 2.0) explained

-The Ethereum Merge is coming.
-After years of hard work by developers and much speculation by the ETH community, the biggest milestone in crypto history will be reached on September 19th.
+The Ethereum Merge has finally happened.
+After years of hard work by developers, much speculation by the ETH community, and great interest worldwide, the biggest milestone in crypto history was reached on September 15th.

 Ethereum (ETH), the second-largest blockchain network, has distinguished itself from altcoin competitors by being the first to enable decentralized applications (dApps).
 ETH users can implement smart contracts, buy NFTs, and interact with thousands of DApps, all within the Ethereum ecosystem.

-The solution to address some of these shortcomings has begun to roll out in what is known as “the Merge”.
-Formerly known as ETH2 or ETH 2.0, this event will transition Ethereum from the mining-intensive Proof-of-Work (PoW) consensus mechanism to the more energy-efficient Proof-of-Stake (PoS).
+The solution to address some of these shortcomings has rolled out in what is known as “the Merge”.
+Formerly known as ETH2 or ETH 2.0, this event transitioned Ethereum from the mining-intensive Proof-of-Work (PoW) consensus mechanism to the more energy-efficient Proof-of-Stake (PoS).

 This article explains what the Merge is, outlines its features and roadmap, and details why it matters for the future of crypto.